 Now streaming on Netflix.
 Rated TV-14.

 This show is definitely– without a doubt– character driven.
 We follow an ensemble of lovable characters, all of which go through some sort of growth throughout the series.
 While the focus is primarily on the protagonist Dan-I, we are given enjoyable and easy-to-follow glimpses into the lives of those around her.
-The show focuses on Dan-I’s struggles, as well as her wins (no matter how small) and her losses; ultimately presenting her as an exceptionally relatable character.
-As she goes through her own story we see the characters around her go through their own journeys; we have Ms. Song who has to accept the man she loves won’t return her feelings, and we even have (arguably tertiary character) Ji-Yul grows as a person and learns the importance of taking responsibility.
-If, for whatever reason, you don’t relate to our protagonist I guarantee you’ll find someone you can relate to.
+The show focuses on Dan-I’s struggles, as well as her wins (no matter how small) and her losses, ultimately presenting her as an exceptionally relatable character.
+As she goes through her own story, we see the characters around her go through their own journeys; we have Ms. Song, who has to accept the man she loves won’t return her feelings, and we even have (arguably tertiary character) Ji-Yul grows as a person and learns the importance of taking responsibility.
+If you don’t relate to our protagonist for whatever reason, I guarantee you’ll find someone you can relate to.

 While the series gives you a sympathetic view of its characters’ lives, it also gives a unique view into the Korean publishing industry.
 Though it is presented through a fictional lens, there are still things to be learned about the industry, work-life, and the book industry in Korea.
 If you are an avid reader, I would recommend this series because of its glimpse into the behind-the-scenes of the book industry, even if the one it presents differs from that of your home country.

 For a Korean drama, this one may be a bit longer, but it’s worth a watch.
 But warning: it’s hard to not binge!

 I’m watching this right now, it’s so cute!